Opposition fury over sackings of Greek military chiefs

 The move to replace the military chiefs may have also been hastened by a Greek protest at austerity measures that halted a major national parade last week.

-The annual military parade in the northern city of Thessaloniki is one of the most symbolic events in Greece's political calendar and it was the first time it had been cancelled.
+The annual military parade in the northern city of Thessaloniki is one of the most symbolic events in Greece's political calendar and it was the first time it had been canceled.

 (Reporting by Harry Papachristou; editing by Andrew Roche)